 Making the peanut caramel

-- and fold into the remaining crunchy peanut butter.
+- Next, transfer the caramel to a bowl, and fold in the remaining crunchy peanut butter, mixing until smooth.

 - Spread the caramel on top of the base using your spatula.
 Add the roasted peanuts on top of the caramel and place in the freezer for at least 2 hours (overnight if possible).